Saviour – A Web Series

-“This year has been non-stop for those of us working on what we’ve affectionately named “The Flanno Series”.
-The first week of Sydney Fringe Festival saw audiences pour into the Emerging Artists Sharehouse to catch HANNAH, our Australian Bastardisation of Hamlet set in Western Sydney, and the feedback has been phenomenal.
-People commented on the performances, of course, but I also found I received an overwhelming amount of positive feedback about the colloquial script we wrote, the modern versions of the classic characters we created, and the way we pieced it all together.
-Overall it was a fantastic and rewarding experience, which reinforced my belief that our greatest strength as a company is devising work.
+“This year has been non-stop for those of us working on what we’ve affectionately named “The Flanno Trilogy”.
+The first week of Sydney Fringe Festival last year saw audiences pour into the Emerging Artists Sharehouse to catch HANNAH, our Australian Bastardisation of Hamlet set in Western Sydney, and the feedback has been phenomenal.
+People commented on the performances, of course, but we also found we received an overwhelming amount of positive feedback about the colloquial script we wrote, the modern versions of the classic characters we created, and the way we pieced it all together.
+Overall it was a fantastic and rewarding experience, which reinforced our belief that our greatest strength as a company is devising work.

 Since fringe GCS was awarded an artistic residency and given two weeks to create the second installment of the trilogy “The Market Man”, A contemporary Australian adaptation of The Merchant of Venice.
 The play, set once again in a low socio-economic area of Western Sydney, took a deep look at current racial tensions between white Australians and the Arab community.

 The Final story is set to be written and developed later this year, with a showcase of the entire series to be stage early 2020